Review of applications began May 1, 2018 and will continue until a nominee has been selected.

-Cape Breton University (CBU) invites applications from outstanding candidates for a Canada Research Chair (Tier II) in the area of Post-Industrial Communities.
+Cape Breton University (CBU) invites applications from outstanding candidates for up to two Canada Research Chairs (Tier II) in the area of Post-Industrial Communities.
 CBU is a proud regional university with a reputation for strong community involvement and exceptional internal support for research.
 We boast a deeply diverse campus with students from more than 40 countries.
 The university’s 2014-2019 Strategic Research, Innovation, and Commercialization Plan outlined four primary research concepts to guide its work: Culture and Creativity; Social and Ecological Change and Adaptation; Community Economic Development; and Fundamental Knowledge Creation.
 Each of these general concepts is multidisciplinary and presents areas of established and emerging strength.

 CBU is located on Unama’ki (Cape Breton Island), Nova Scotia.
 Unama’ki is the ancestral and unceded territory of the L’nu people.
 This is a challenging but exciting time for Cape Breton as it experiments with regeneration projects, works on innovation incubators, develops policies that enable change, pilots creative solutions to complex social challenges, and thinks about new opportunities for investment and entrepreneurship.
 In many cases, Indigenous and diverse cultural communities are leading all of Cape Breton through these processes or providing compelling examples.
 Cape Breton University is involved in all of this work, has excellent relationships with partners in the region, and is respected in our communities.